neoblades02/tpi-submit-bot/ASYNC_USAGE.md

 - Client creation includes aggressive retry logic with page refresh and popup cleanup
 - Client name validation prevents processing records with blank names
 - Clients are automatically created when names are provided (never "not submitted" for client issues)
+- **Strict tour operator matching**: ALL words from tour operator must exist in dropdown option
+- **False positive prevention**: Partial matches rejected (e.g., "Hilton Fast Pay" won't match "Hilton Hotels")
-- Only blank client names and tour operators not found can cause "not submitted" status
+- Only blank client names and tour operators with missing words cause "not submitted" status
 - All errors are logged with timestamps and context

 ## Deployment Considerations